ranjeetpandhare/ExelaDocFile/sample.md

   * Manage Label from the mail
   * Delete mail from inbox
   ---
-* client admin
+* **Client Admin**
   * Client Setup / Edit client
     * Information :-
-    ` Client information is editable like as client code,client name , address and to enable and disable annotation and reduction and also provide retention period time in days `
+    >` Client information is editable like as client code,client name , address and to enable and disable annotation and reduction and also provide retention period time in days `

     * Email Recipients :-
-    ` Email Recipients to add other mail Recipients ids used by send to action funcatnality and add 2 ways manual and upload bulk list.`
+    >` Email Recipients to add other mail Recipients ids used by send to action funcatnality and add 2 ways manual and upload bulk list.`
     * Email Recipients Group :-
-     `Create Email Recipient Group and add multiple user from this group `
+     >`Create Email Recipient Group and add multiple user from this group `
     * Self Registration :-
-     `Add self registration Recipients and assign the role`
+     >`Add self registration Recipients and assign the role`
     * Assign Theme :-
-     ` Create custom Theme`
+     >` Create custom Theme`
     * Assign Action :-
-     ` Select Product and check and uncheck the perticular action on the user `
+     >` Select Product and check and uncheck the perticular action on the user `
     * Shared MailBox :-
-     `Create shared mail box and activate/deactivate the notification`
+     >`Create shared mail box and activate/deactivate the notification`
     * Password Rule :-
-     `custom password rule are created `
+     >`custom password rule are created `
     * Assign Templete :-
-     ` selct the templets is assigned from the user  `
+     >` selct the templets is assigned from the user  `
     * SMTP Configration :-
-     ` use Default / custom configration is provided`
+     >` use Default / custom configration is provided`
     * Exports Option :-
-     ` To export the data automatically from perticular time inteval is set`
+     >` To export the data automatically from perticular time inteval is set`
   * Role Setup
   * Project Setup
   * Site Design Setup